finos/legend-integration-juju/docs/periodic_job.md

 - ``CONTROLLER_PASSWORD``: The Juju Controller's admin password.
 It can be typically found found in ``~/.local/share/juju/accounts.yaml``.
 This password will be used to authenticate into the Juju Controller.

 Once the above repository secrets have been set, the job should succeed.
 A manual job can also be triggered by going to ``Actions > Refresh EKS FINOS Legend deployment > Run workflow``.

+# FINOS Legend charms project status - Periodic job

+The ``FINOS Legend charms project status`` [action](../.github/workflows/legend_status.yaml) queries the status of the jobs running on the related repositories, making it easier to check the health of the repositories and charm / bundle publishing processes.
+This action can also be manually dispatched.
+But in order for this action to work, the ``GH_TOKEN`` repository secret needs to be added.
+The token can be [generated](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the ``repo, workflow`` scopes.